techieaccountant/techieaccountant/README.md

 # This is Happiness Akpan

-Here are some ideas to get you started:

 - 🔭 I’m currently working as a Cash Sales Representative
 - 🌱 I’m currently learning data analytics with Dahel Techies and Consults
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on data analytics projects to improve on my skills
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with
-- 💬 Ask me about ...
+- 💬 Ask me about sales and customer service
-- 📫 You can reach me on: [LinkedIn](https://www.linkedin.com/in/happiness-akpan-b13b55222/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/happiness-akpan-b13b55222/)
 - 😄 Pronouns: She
 - ⚡ Fun fact: ...